nekowasabi/aider.vim/README.md

 - `:AiderOpenIgnore` - Opens the `.aiderignore` file in the git root directory if it exists.
 - `:AiderAddIgnoreCurrentFile` - Adds the current file to the `.aiderignore`
+- `:AiderAsk <question>` - Sends a question to aider without adding any files to the context

 ## Additional Prompt